Lekipising/detect-object-app/README.md

 This is a web app that consumes a flask API that makes use of Google Inception V3 model to detect objects in a video.

 Open the app [here](https://detect-object-app.vercel.app/)

+## Project Contributors
+This project was developed by:
+- Adio Roheem
+- Modester Mwangi
+- Brenda Gilisho
+- Liplan Lekipising